21 Jul 2021

 “If you’re thinking about buying a car, what are the two or three things that are most important in your choice of car?
-Color is really important – and yet, if you ask the Auto Trader data, color is way down on the list.
-That’s because of where the option to filter your search for color appears.
+Colour is really important – and yet, if you ask the Auto Trader data, colour is way down on the list.
+That’s because of where the option to filter your search for colour appears.
 When it’s placed near the bottom, few people use it.

-“But when people go in [to a car showroom] to buy, color is really important.
+“But when people go in [to a car showroom] to buy, colour is really important.
 Listening to what people say, and observing what they actually do, are two different things.”

 McNeill says the type of insight needed to provide a successful experience for the customer is “very much of a macro level” including their feedback and insight.